Charlie Jones (sportscaster)

 Charlie Jones (November 9, 1930 – June 12, 2008) was an American sportscaster for NBC and ABC.

 Early life

 Charlie Jones was born in Fort Smith, Arkansas.
-He earned an undergraduate degree at the University of Southern California, where he was a tennis player, and a law degree at the University of Arkansas.
+He earned a bachelor's degree at the University of Southern California, where he was a tennis player, and a law degree at the University of Arkansas.
 He also served two years in the U.S. Air Force.

 Broadcasting career

 American Football League/National Football League

 Jones began his sportscasting career at local television and radio stations in Fort Smith, before signing on as a broadcaster for the fledgling Dallas Texans of the American Football League in 1960.
 Jones also began calling AFL games for ABC that year.

 In 1965, he moved to NBC, continuing to broadcast the AFL and later the National Football League.
 He would work NFL games until 1997, when NBC lost their NFL (AFC) broadcasting rights to CBS.
 Among Jones' notable broadcasts was in January 1993, when he covered the Buffalo Bills vs. Houston Oilers Wild Card game, in which the Bills rallied from a 35–3 second half deficit to defeat the Oilers in overtime 41–38.

 Jones was the sideline reporter for NBC for the first Super Bowl (named the World Championship Game until Super Bowl III), where he interviewed Bob Hope at halftime and Super Bowl IX.
 He was the radio play-by-play announcer for Super Bowl III.

 In 1997, Jones was awarded the Pro Football Hall of Fame's Pete Rozelle Radio-Television Award.
 He also received an Emmy Award in 1973 for his part as writer, producer and host of the documentary Is Winning the Name of the Game?